-It is important to understand that different crude oils handled pose different hazards when spilled, depending on their chemical composition.
-Therefore, the need for vapour monitoring, the primary hazards, and the cleanup techniques will depend on the characteristics and volume of crude oil spilled.
+It is important to understand that different refined products pose different hazards when spilled, depending on their chemical composition.
+Therefore, the need for vapour monitoring, the primary hazards, and the cleanup techniques will depend on the characteristics and volume of refined products spilled.

-A wide range of crude oils pass through the pipeline, including both sweet and sour crudes.
-However, many crude oils (including 'sweet' crudes) can emit potentially dangerous levels of H2S, so vapour monitoring is essential, especially early in a response.
-Crude oils can also emit potentially-dangerous levels of Benzene, Toluene, Ethyl Benzene and Zylene (BTEXs), which must also be monitored.
+A range of sweet refined products pass through the pipeline.
+Refined products can emit potentially-dangerous levels of Benzene, Toluene, Ethyl Benzene and Xylene (BTEXs), which must also be monitored.

-Many crude oils have low flash points (around -40°F), especially during the initial hours after being spilled.
+Refined products have low flash points (around -40°C), especially during the initial hours after being spilled.
 In all of these cases, the risk of accidental ignition and/or the inhalation of toxic vapours must be mitigated, and a detailed site assessment must be completed before on-scene operations are initiated.
 This assessment will be made by the Safety Officer.

 Typically, the risks associated with the concentration of potentially-dangerous vapours will diminish with time, due to reduced vapour production as the lighter components volatize, and vapours disperse.
-There are exceptions to this however; i.e. in some cases, where crude oil pools into thick layers, a skin may develop on the surface, trapping vapours.
-Later, if the skin is broken and the oil disturbed, the oil might emit vapours normally associated with freshly-spilled oil.
-In all cases, the results of the initial site assessment should be used to develop a Safety and Health Plan.
+In all cases, the results of the initial site assessment should be used to develop a Safety and Health Plan (SHSP).

-An Initial Site Health & Safety Plan should be completed as soon as possible by one of the initial responders, and updated as required.
-When completing the ISHSP some of the information may not apply during the initial stages of the response, but may change within a short period, thereby altering the PPE and/or other requirements.
+An Initial Site Health & Safety Plan (ISHSP) should be completed as soon as possible by one of the initial responders and updated as required.
+When completing the ISHSP some of the information may not apply during the initial stages of the response, but may change within a short period, thereby altering the PPE and/ or other requirements.